-Start a new tradition this year and host a Friendsgiving dinner with the amazing people who are very near and dear to your heart.
-Friendsgiving will give you a reason to wine and dine with your friends and favorite neighbors as you give thanks, laugh and fill your bellies.
+Start a new San Mateo tradition this year and host a Friendsgiving dinner at Bay Meadows with the amazing people who are very near and dear to your heart.
+Friendsgiving will give you a reason to wine and dine with your friends and favorite neighbors as you give thanks, laugh and fill your bellies in your lovely home.
 Great friends should not be taken for granted and this year you can celebrate them with a meal that shall be remembered for years to come.
 Here’s a foolproof guide to having a successful Friendsgiving:

 Set a Date: The holiday season gets busy, and of course you want everyone to attend—but choose a date that works for you, and stick to it.
 Earlier in the month may work well to avoid guests being out of town during the holiday weekend.
 If you aren’t traveling this year or feel most at home with your friends, Friendsgiving can be a great spin on the classic holiday too.

 Pick a Venue: Once you set the date, decide on a home to host the dinner.
 Try to choose a home or venue that will fit the group comfortably and has enough serving platters to get through the meal.

 Make The Guest List: All of your guests should be able to sit down at a table and enjoy the meal.
 If your table fits six people, then invite six people.
 If you can rearrange your living room and rent a table that seats 14 people, invite 14 people.
 Decide how many people the host home can accommodate and then create the guest list.

 Send out invitations: Once the guest list is established, send out the invitations.
 It doesn’t matter if it’s a mailed or emailed invitation or a text message, but send your invitations early since social calendars get crowded this time of year.